 - Cushioned - Runners who may want to pile on the miles, the shoe with thicker cushioning is normally the more popular choice.

 Do runners have to change their gaits when using zero drop shoes?

 One of the effects of no heel offset shoes is a running stride that points to midfoot or forefoot strike.
 The shoe helps with this, but it is still the runner who makes the conscious decision to go for a new kind of striking.

 Another change that is likely to happen with zero drop shoes is a more efficient stride.
 As runners are reinforced by the shoe to a midfoot or forefoot strike, an overextension of strides happen less and less.

 Runners will become more focused on short, precise, and compact strides to allow the calves to work as nature intended them.

 As the heel section does not offer more cushioning than the forefoot, the runner compensates by landing on the midfoot or forefoot so the calves act as the natural absorber of the impact.
 For this reason, transitioning runners may experience fatigue or tightness in this area during adjustment.

-Will it make the runner faster, as noted in some sites?
+Will zero drop running shoe make the runner faster, as noted in some sites?

 Is the shoe designed only for those with ideal biomechanics?

-- Not only have they achieved good running form in an extremely comfortable way, they have also managed to best their PR times.
+Not only have they achieved good running form in an extremely comfortable way, but they have also managed to best their PR times.